-The CY7C1313KV18 is organized internally as four arrays of 256 K × 18.
+The CY7C2663KV18 is organized internally as four arrays of $2\text{ M} \times 18$.
 Accesses are completed in a burst of four sequential 18-bit data words.
-Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
+Read operations are initiated by asserting \overline{RPS} active at the rising edge of the positive input clock (K).
 The address presented to the address inputs is stored in the read address register.
-Following the next K clock rise, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using C as the output timing reference.
-On the subsequent rising edge of C, the next 18-bit data word is driven onto the Q[17:0].
-This process continues until all four 18-bit data words are driven out onto Q[17:0].
-The requested data is valid 0.45 ns from the rising edge of the output clock (C or C, or K or K when in single clock mode).
-To maintain the internal logic, each read access must be enabled to complete.
+Following the next two K clock rise, the corresponding lowest order 18-bit word of data is driven onto the $Q{[17:0]}$ using K as the output timing reference.
+On the subsequent rising edge of K, the next 18-bit data word is driven onto the $Q{[17:0]}$.
+This process continues until all four 18-bit data words have been driven out onto $Q{[17:0]}$.
+The requested data is valid 0.45 ns from the rising edge of the input clock (K or \overline{K}).
+To maintain the internal logic, each read access must be allowed to complete.
 Each read access consists of four 18-bit data words and takes two clock cycles to complete.
-Therefore, read accesses to the device cannot be initiated on two consecutive K clock rises.
+Therefore, read accesses to the device can not be initiated on two consecutive K clock rises.
 The internal logic of the device ignores the second read request.
 Read accesses can be initiated on every other K clock rise.
-Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the output clocks (C and C, or K and K when in single clock mode).
+Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the input clocks (K and \overline{K}).

-When the read port is deselected, the CY7C1313KV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tristates the outputs following the next rising edge of the positive output clock (C).
-This enables a seamless transition between devices without the insertion of wait states in a depth expanded memory.
+When the read port is deselected, the CY7C2663KV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the negative input clock (K).
+This enables for a seamless transition between devices without the insertion of wait states in a depth expanded memory.